Gowerlabs/lumomat/README.md

 LUMO is a high-density, wearable, and modular instrument for diffuse optical tomography (DOT) and (functional) near-infrared spectroscopy ((f)NIRS).

-In principle, the data produced in a DOT experiment is striaghtforward: a single mesaurement of intensity is made across every channel of the system many times per second, resulting in a big matrix of data.
-In practice, there is a signficant amount of book-keeping required in order to make sense of the relationship between that big matrix of numbers and the physical geometry of the system.
+In principle, the data produced in a DOT experiment is straightforward: a single measurement of intensity is made across every channel of the system many times per second, resulting in a big matrix of data.
+In practice, there is a significant amount of book-keeping required in order to make sense of the relationship between that big matrix of numbers and the physical geometry of the system.

 This is particularly true for LUMO, owing to its modular nature.
 The purpose of this package is to allow one to access, interpret, and export the data produced by LUMO, for the purposes of further analysis.